Stevie Wonder tops all-star roster for Prince tribute concert

 Paisley Park was opened to public tours earlier this month.

-(Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Lisa Shumaker and Leslie Adler)
+(Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Lisa Shumaker)